Scientific Name

 Haworthias are one of the easiest succulents to care for, which makes them popular houseplants.
 They are great plants for beginners.

-Although some species can grow in full, bright sun, most Haworthias live in more sheltered spots, and they are adapted to thrive in partial shade.
-In habitat, they tend to grow under bushes and rock overhangs.
-This adaptation makes them well suited to lower light conditions found in homes and offices.
+Although some species can grow in full, bright sun, most Haworthias live in more sheltered spots and are adapted to thrive in partial shade.
+In their habitat, they tend to grow under bushes and rock overhangs.
+This adaptation makes them well-suited to low-light conditions in homes and offices.

-All Haworthia species do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
-In habitat, they are found growing in sandy soils in rocky areas.
+All Haworthia species don't tolerate wet roots for prolonged periods, so their potting soil should be well-drained.
+In their habitat, they grow in sandy soils and rocky areas.
 Use a commercial succulent soil or make your own well-draining soil mix.

-These succulents are very tolerant of underwatering, but overwatering can quickly lead to rotting.
-From spring to fall, water thoroughly, then wait until the top of the soil dries out before watering again.
-During the winter rest period, water just enough to keep leaves from shriveling.
+These succulents tolerate underwatering, but overwatering can cause them to rot.
+From spring to fall, water the soil thoroughly, then wait until the soil surface dries before watering again.
+During the winter rest period, water them just enough to keep leaves from shriveling.
 If you use saucers, empty any standing water promptly.

 Learn more at How to Grow and Care for Haworthia.